espoirMur/my-blog-gastby/source/_posts/2022-04-07-information-retrieval-on-medical-research-papers-about-covid19.md

 Chirstopher Maning define lemmatization as :

-_lemmatization usually refers to doing things properly using a vocabulary and morphological analysis of words, usually aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma.
-If confronted with the token saw, stemming might return just s, whereas lemmatization would attempt to return either see or saw_
+_Lemmatization usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma .
+If confronted with the token saw, stemming might return just s, whereas lemmatization would attempt to return either see or saw depending on whether the use of the token was as a verb or a noun.
+The two may also differ in that stemming most commonly collapses derivationally related words, whereas lemmatization commonly only collapses the different inflectional forms of a lemma._

-A good lemmatizer will replace words such as foot by feet, chosen, choose, by choice., etc.
+A good lemmatizer will replace words such as foot by feet; chosen, choose, by choice.; etc.

 This approach has some advantages because it will help not spread the information between different word forms derived from the same lemma.
-Therefore it will lead to an accurate TF-IDF because the same semantic information is assembled in one place.
+Therefore, it will lead to an accurate TF-IDF because the same semantic information is assembled in one place.

 The code for lemmatization is as follow :